Chargent Payment Processing for Salesforce

 If you would like to create custom buttons for other payment types (Add Cash, Add Check), here is an example of how to do it.

-Click the native "New Transaction" button on Opportunities or Chargent Orders and modify the link IDs as appropriate.
+Click the native "New Transaction" button on Chargent Orders and modify the link IDs as appropriate.
 This is essentially a custom button on Transactions which we place on the related list as "Add Cash" or "Add Check".
 Currently our normal buttons do not take into Account "paper" checks vs electronic.
 All the field IDs in the link (e.g. "00N80000002wnsm") should be replaced with your unique field IDs.
 These map to (in order):

 Display in existing window without sidebar or header